 7. Random Block Parquet

-Random block parquet, often referred to as a custom parquet layout, uses varying block sizes arranged in a controlled but less repetitive format.
+Random block parquet, also known as a custom parquet layout, uses varying block sizes arranged in a controlled, yet less repetitive, format.
 Unlike symmetrical geometric patterns, this design introduces subtle variation while maintaining overall structural order.

-It is frequently selected for contemporary parquet flooring projects where individuality and craftsmanship are prioritised.
+It is frequently selected for contemporary parquet flooring projects that prioritise individuality and craftsmanship.
 Because block dimensions may vary, installation requires detailed planning, precise site measurement, and consistent spacing.

 • Material waste: Variable depending on design complexity